flowr-analysis/flowr/wiki/Query API.md

-_This document was generated automatically from '/home/runner/work/flowr/flowr/src/documentation/print-query-wiki.ts' on 2024-09-27, 11:53:37 UTC presenting an overview of flowR's query API (version: 2.0.25, using R version 4.4.0)._
+_This document was generated from 'src/documentation/print-query-wiki.ts' on 2024-10-03, 20:47:03 UTC presenting an overview of flowR's query API (v2.0.25, using R v4.4.0)._

 This page briefly summarizes flowR's query API, represented by the executeQueries function in [`./src/queries/query.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/queries/query.ts).
 Please see the [Interface](https://github.com/flowr-analysis/flowr/wiki//Interface) wiki page for more information on how to access this API.